-- if you already have one, a laptop with wireless capabilities - a specific converter for your laptop (check your specific needs) if you do not have the proper one you will ruin your hard drive - a USB memory device for transferring documents and photos between computers - an external hardrive to download movies, etc from the on-campus Residential College network, DC++ - 2 converter/adapter plugs for electric shavers, etc. (Tip for women: buy hairdryers there!) - space/vacuum bags (can be found at Walmart or Target and condense the amount of space your clothing uses in your luggage) - a travel alarm clock with extra batteries - a swiss army knife with corkscrew, bottle opener, and scissors (packed in checked luggage) - a money belt or neck pouch to secure valuables - international phone numbers for computer and credit cards - a travel sewing kit with safety pins - a small first aid kit
+- if you already have one, a laptop with wireless capabilities - a specific converter for your laptop (check your specific needs) if you do not have the proper one you will ruin your hard drive - a USB memory device for transferring documents and photos between computers - an external hard drive to download movies, etc from the on-campus Residential College network, DC++ - 1 converter/adapter plugs for electric shavers, etc. (Tip for women: buy hairdryers there!) - A US Power board so you can plug all devices into the power board, and only need the one plug adaptor for the Australian electric socket. - space/vacuum bags (can be found at Walmart or Target and condense the amount of space your clothing uses in your luggage)

-- a small supply of toiletries (Note: shampoo, toothpaste, and other toiletries are expensive in Australia.) - sports clothing/equipment (especially if you plan to participate in PE) - a day bag or book bag for traveling - luggage tags inside and outside of your luggage - a camera - playing cards - sunglasses - sunscreen (minimum of 15SPF for summer, 30SPF preferred) - shower sandals - if you plan to buy a bike while at UQ, bring a strong lock (there may be an option to rent one) - it is advisable to bring make-up, hair products, and toiletries that you normally use; they can be very expensive in Australia - prescription and non-prescription medicine need to be in the original, labeled containers.
+- a travel alarm clock with extra batteries - a swiss army knife with corkscrew, bottle opener, and scissors (packed in checked luggage) - a money belt or neck pouch to secure valuables - international phone numbers for computer and credit cards - a travel sewing kit with safety pins - a small first aid kit - a small supply of toiletries (Note: shampoo, toothpaste, and other toiletries are expensive in Australia.) - sports clothing/equipment (especially if you plan to participate in PE) - a day bag or book bag for traveling - luggage tags inside and outside of your luggage - a camera - playing cards - sunglasses - sunscreen (minimum of 15SPF for summer, 30SPF preferred) - shower sandals - if you plan to buy a bike while at UQ, bring a strong lock (there may be an option to rent one) - it is advisable to bring make-up, hair products, and toiletries that you normally use; they can be very expensive in Australia - prescription and non-prescription medicine need to be in the original, labeled containers.
 Plus bring copies of all of your prescriptions enough to cover your entire stay, or at least the first month.
 You will not be able to mail the medicine from the United States to Australia so bring a copy of your prescription and a letter from your doctor outlining your medical condition and the medication required just in case you run out. - take along a few favorite photos of your family and friends to decorate your room with them and show to new friends - you may wish to take along a few small token gifts, especially something from Dickinson or something typically American or representative of the area in which you live in the U.S. - If you bring a digital camera, upload your pictures onto a website such as Ofoto, Snapfish, or Webshots.
 These websites will allow you to share your photos with others and order them offline. - if you plan to take a backpack (internal frame is better), then you will most likely have to check it as one of your allotted checked baggage items